aruntutter/app-landing-page-replica/README.md

 Open the index.html file in your browser to view the landing page.
 Design Reference
 The design of this landing page is based on a Figma reference.
-You can view the Figma design [here](Figma Link) and the developer mode details [here](Figma Dev Mode Link).
+You can view the Figma design [here](https://www.figma.com/community/file/1145991068621514311) and the developer mode details [here](<https://www.figma.com/design/dvc71PcUEYRKrtnZOapRtI/App-Landing-Page-Finance-Bank-Money-(Community)?node-id=0-1&m=dev>).

 ## Contact

-If you have any questions or suggestions, feel free to contact me at your-email@example.com.
+If you have any questions or suggestions, feel free to contact me at reachout.arunkumar.r@gmail.com.

 ## Credits